Allegheny-Computer-Science-111-F2017/cs111-F2017-practical10-starter/writing/recursion.md

 Write a paragraph about where the base case and recursive case are located in the provided method.
 Then, write another paragraph about the relationship between the number of recursive calls and the number provided as input.

-This would be the second paragraph.
-Cut for the starter.